srky420/cs50-fp-bootstrap/readme.md

 - User can only access signup page if not logged in.

-- Username and password are stored in Db when a new user signs up with a unique username by creating a new object of Users class.
+- Username and password are stored in Db when a new user signs up with a unique username, a new object of Users class is created.

         user = Users(username, generate_password_hash(password))
         db.session.add(user)